Karaka-Management/Organization-Guide/Policies & Guidelines/Conflict of Interest Policy.md

 ## Does

 When an employee understands or suspects that a conflict of interest exists, they should bring this matter to the attention of senior organization members so corrective actions may be taken.
-Senior members ust also keep an eye on potential conflict of interests of other members, partners and affiliates.
+Senior members must also keep an eye on potential conflict of interests of other members, partners and affiliates.

 In general it is advised to refrain from letting personal and/or financial interests and external activities come into opposition with the organization's fundamental interests.